Skip to content

 Comparison table for Sophos MTR Standard / Advanced and MDR Complete

-Feature set of Sophos MTR Standard / Advanced compared to the new Sophos MDR Complete.
-Existing performance is retained, new features are added.
+Feature scope of Sophos MTR Standard / Advanced compared with the new Sophos MDR Complete.
+Existing service capabilities remain, and new features are added.

 Compatibility with non-Sophos tools

-The biggest innovation in MDR is the support for third-party manufacturers.
-Here, security products from other vendors, such as Microsoft, CrowdStrike, Palo Alto Networks, Fortinet, Check Point, Rapid7, Amazon Web Services (AWS), Google, Okta, Darktrace and many more can be used as data sources for analysis.
+The biggest new feature in MDR is support for third-party vendors.
+Security products from other providers, such as Microsoft, CrowdStrike, Palo Alto Networks, Fortinet, Check Point, Rapid7, Amazon Web Services (AWS), Google, Okta, Darktrace, and many others, can be used as data sources for analysis.

-I think it goes without saying that the more the Sophos MDR team can see in your network, the greater the likelihood that an attack can be detected and remediated in time.
-In addition, customers who want to use the Sophos MDR service don’t have to replace all their existing security solutions, but can continue to use a Fortinet firewall, for example.
+I think it goes without saying: the more the Sophos MDR team can see in your network, the greater the likelihood that an attack can be detected and eliminated in time.
+In addition, customers who want to use the Sophos MDR service do not have to replace all existing security solutions and can, for example, continue using a Fortinet firewall.

-Another improvement in MDR is the adjustment of data retention (Sophos Data Lake) from the previous 30 to 90 days.
-This enables analysts to better determine the cause of incidents and thus provide advice on how to defend against further attacks.
+Another improvement with MDR is the adjustment of data retention (Sophos Data Lake) from the previous 30 to 90 days.
+This allows analysts to better determine the root cause of incidents and thus provide advice on how to defend against further attacks.

-If the 90 days are not enough for you, you can extend the data storage up to one year with an additional license.
+If 90 days are not enough for you, you can extend data retention up to one year with an additional license.

-For MDR customers, Sophos exclusively distributes a so-called “ThreatCast” every month.
-In this webinar, experts from the MDR team, who work behind the scenes to protect your business, share their latest insights and observations on current threats.
+For MDR customers, Sophos provides an exclusive monthly “ThreatCast”.
+In this webinar, experts from the MDR team who protect your company behind the scenes share their latest findings and observations on current threats.

 Automatic update to MDR Complete

-Once MDR Complete is officially available at the end of November, existing customers with MTR Standard and Advanced will be automatically switched to MDR Complete.
-So, you don’t have to do anything and can soon benefit from the new features.
+As soon as MDR Complete is officially available at the end of November, existing customers with MTR Standard and Advanced will automatically be switched to MDR Complete.
+So you don’t have to do anything and can soon benefit from the new features.

 More information